reykjavikingur/node-data-randomizer/README.md

 Creates function that generates object with structure corresponding to `template`.

-### `composite(branchCount: Number|Function, depth: Number|Function, recursivePropertyName: String, baseStructure: Object) -> Function`

-Creates function that generates object with base structure and recursive property that contains list of zero or more similar structures, thus forming a tree-like data structure, the shape of which is determined by branch count and depth.

 ### `permutation(count: Number|Function, list: Array) -> Function`

 Creates function that generates array of items from `list` of length given by `count` (or the length of `list`, whichever is less).
 Each item in the resulting array will be distinct.

-### `transformation(factories: Array, t: Function) -> Function`

-Creates function that invokes all given factories and passes them as arguments to the transform function.
-This is useful when you want to define post-processing for some random data.

 ## transform